openedx/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

      .. note::
-       If you want to temporarily or permanently hide learners' results for the problem, see :ref:`Problem Results Visibility`.
+       If you want to temporarily or permanently hide learners' results for problems inside of a subsection, see :ref:`Problem Results Visibility`.

 #. **Attempts.** You can set a specific number of attempts or allow unlimited
    attempts for a problem.
 By default, the course-wide **Maximum Attempts**